Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Preliminaries and problem statement

-Given the ambiguity set, the distributionally robust performative prediction is formulated as
+Given the ambiguity set \eqref{eq:amb set}, the distributionally robust performative prediction is formulated as

 Fig.~\ref{fig:dro_labeled} illustrates the distributionally robust performative prediction diagram.
-The decision-maker solves the model parameter $\theta$ by minimizing the worst-case risk over a Wasserstein ambiguity set.
-The deployment of $\theta$ then updates the observed data distribution $\hat{\mathbb{P}}(\theta)$ and the risk assessment for the next iteration.
+Deploying a decision $\theta$ induces an empirical distribution $\hat{\mathbb{P}}(\theta)$.
+The decision-maker then computes a new model parameter $\theta'$ by minimizing the worst-case risk over a Wasserstein ambiguity set centered at $\hat{\mathbb{P}}(\theta)$.
+This updated decision $\theta'$ subsequently induces a new data distribution $\hat{\mathbb{P}}(\theta')$, thereby giving rise to a feedback loop between model updates and distributional shifts.

+Inspired by \cite{perdomo2020performative,jia2025distributionally}, we define two solution concepts for distributionally robust performative prediction: the distributionally robust performative optimum and stable point.
+A decision $\theta_{\rm po}$ is distributionally robust performative optimal if it minimizes the robust performative risk:

+In \eqref{eq:performative opt}, the parameter $\theta$ affects the objective in two ways: directly through the loss function $l(\theta,\xi)$, and indirectly through the ambiguity set $\mathcal{B}_{\rho(\theta)}(\hat{\mathbb{P}}(\theta))$ induced after its deployment.
+Therefore, computing $\theta_{\rm po}$ requires anticipating how the data distribution would respond to each candidate decision.
+Since $\hat{\mathbb{P}}(\theta)$ is typically observed only after $\theta$ has been deployed, solving \eqref{eq:performative opt} is generally difficult in practice.

+As an alternative, we consider performative stability, which requires the decision to be optimal with respect to the distribution it induces.
+Formally, a decision $\theta_{\rm ps}$ is called a distributionally robust performative stable point if it satisfies:

+In this definition, the ambiguity set is fixed by the model parameter $\theta{\rm ps}$, and the optimal solution of the resulting DRO problem is exactly $\theta{\rm ps}$.
+In other words, when the distribution changes in response to the deployed model, a stable point is a fixed point of the retraining procedure.

+In general, the performative stable point and performative optimum do not necessarily coincide \cite{perdomo2020performative}.
+Since finding the performative optimum is generally difficult, following the framework of \cite{perdomo2020performative}, this paper focuses on finding performative stable points.